django-tastypie/django-tastypie/docs/tutorial.rst

 .. note::

-    Once tastypie passes version 1.0, it will become officially available on PyPI_.
+    Once tastypie reaches version 1.0, it will become officially available on PyPI_.
 Once that is the case, a ``sudo pip install tastypie`` or ``sudo easy_install tastypie`` should be available.